 If this is the first time you’ve been charged with domestic violence, you’re likely facing a class A misdemeanor.
-However, if you have any prior convictions, you may be facing a class 4 felony, which includes prison time.
+However, if you have any prior convictions, you may face a class 4 felony, including prison time.
 Even if you are not looking at a potential prison sentence, you will likely still have to contend with hefty fines, restraining orders, a criminal record, and a tarnished reputation if you are convicted.
 With a criminal record, you may experience difficulty obtaining a loan, getting housing, entering an educational program, and even getting a job.
-Clearly, a domestic violence conviction is something that you want to avoid at all costs—which is why you need the experience of Skokie domestic battery attorney Andrew M. Weisberg.
+A domestic violence conviction is something that you want to avoid at all costs—which is why you need the experience of Skokie domestic battery attorney Andrew M. Weisberg.

-Weisberg understands what kind of impact a domestic violence conviction can have on the rest of your life, and he will work tirelessly to provide the high quality representation that you need.
+Weisberg understands the impact a domestic violence conviction can have on the rest of your life, and he will work tirelessly to provide the high-quality representation you need.
 He firmly believes that everyone is innocent until proven guilty and has the right to an assertive and aggressive defense.
-When you retain Andrew M. Weisberg as your criminal defense lawyer, you have someone in your corner who has the expertise necessary to obtain the best possible outcome for your case.
+When you retain Andrew M. Weisberg as your criminal defense lawyer, you have someone in your corner with the expertise necessary to obtain the best possible outcome for your case.

 An Experienced Lawyer for Any Kind of Domestic Violence Charge

 Andrew M. Weisberg is uniquely positioned to defend you in any kind of Skokie domestic violence case.
-As a former Cook County prosecutor, he understands what you will be up against and is able to prepare the strongest possible arguments to counter your prosecution.
+As a former Cook County prosecutor, he understands what you will be up against and can prepare the strongest possible arguments to counter your prosecution.
 He has handled many cases like yours from both sides of the aisle and will be able to use his multifaceted perspective to your advantage.
-He will also be able to clearly explain the charges you’re facing and keep you informed of what’s going on with your case every step of the way.
-He will provide compassionate legal counsel and an aggressive defense in the following types of cases:
+He will also be able to clearly explain the charges you’re facing and inform you of what’s going on with your case at every step.
+He will provide compassionate legal counsel and aggressive defense in the following types of cases:

-No matter what specific charge you face, it is in your best interest to contact Andrew M. Weisberg to schedule a free consultation.
+No matter what specific charge you face, contact Andrew M. Weisberg to schedule a free consultation is in your best interest.

 Don’t Risk an Aggravated Domestic Violence Conviction

 When you retain Chicago criminal defense attorney Andrew M. Weisberg, you get someone who understands the serious nature of such charges and the importance of protecting and upholding your rights.
 As your Skokie defense lawyer, Andrew M. Weisberg will do everything necessary to obtain a favorable outcome for your case.
-At every step of the way, he will keep you informed of any developments and will make sure that you receive the respect and individualized attention you deserve.
+At every step of the way, he will inform you of any developments and ensure that you receive the respect and individualized attention you deserve.

 Contact Andrew M. Weisberg Today to Start Building Your Defense

 Do not gamble with your future and your freedom.
 Whatever the circumstances of your charge, no matter how straightforward or complex your case seems, Skokie defense attorney Andrew M. Weisberg will meet with you for a free consultation to help you make an informed decision regarding your best options.
-Your initial consultation is no-obligation, but Mr. Weisberg hopes that you will choose to rely on his skills and expertise.
-To contact Andrew M. Weisberg, call him at 847-807-1075, any time of day and any day of the week.
-You may also text LAWYER to 25827 or fill out a short case review form for a prompt call back.
+Your initial consultation is no obligation, but Mr. Weisberg hopes you will choose to rely on his skills and expertise.
+To contact Andrew M. Weisberg, call him at 847-807-1075, any time and any day of the week, or email him at firstname.lastname@example.org